 DOs and DON’Ts in Budapest and Hungary

 Well, you don’t really need a guide if you want to spend a few days in Budapest (but it’s different than wandering with a local companion).
 Here are some simple advice for those who want to wander in Hungary on their own- with Google Maps links to make it easier.
 What to see, where to eat, caves and hiking, jogging and souvenirs, museums and sightseeing trams- I try to help you!
 Certainly, you can ask me directly anytime or can check my walks’ page, and we can organize a day to visit some of the well-known or unique spots I mention below.
 If you find my website useful you can also send me a message!
+Also if you would like to join one of the best free tours in Hungary, I recommend this company.

 • When you are walking in Budapest on your own, DO remember this simple rule: the flat bank of the Danube where you can find the Parliament and the Basilica is Pest, and the side with the hills and the Castle is Buda.
 You will easily recognize it when you cross the river: the Danube is wide in Budapest and the bridges are long.